 Wildfire risk remains well above average across Canada this month

-An area of land 11 times bigger than the city of Toronto burned from wildfires in the past four days -- Canada's worst spring wildfire season to date.
+OTTAWA - An area of land 11 times bigger than the city of Toronto burned from wildfires in the past four days, Canada's worst spring wildfire season to date.

-Another 389 fires were recorded since June 1, and as of this morning there are 413 active fires underway, with the risk having spread to more provinces over the weekend.
+Another 389 fires were recorded since June 1, and as of Monday morning there are 413 active fires underway, with the risk having spread to more provinces over the weekend.

 Nearly 250 of those are out of control in nine provinces and two territories.